-Lake Bled is one of those places that looks like it was plucked straight from the pages of a fairytale and thrust into the real world to inspire us all.
+Lake Bled is one of those places that looks like it was plucked straight from the pages of a fairytale and thrust into the real world to inspire and charm the pants off us all.
 Often though, landscapes this beautiful come at a cost.
-Namely the thousands of other tourists that descend on such stunning sites all vying for the perfect view and the perfect photo.
+Namely the thousands of other tourists that arrive all vying for the perfect view and the perfect photo.

 When we arrived on a chilly October evening mid-week, we realised we needn’t have worried.
 Bled was just as dreamy as we had imagined.

-Bled is a magnet for spa-goers and loved-up honeymooners who pop in to indulge on wine and cream cakes while gazing at the beautiful view, but there is also plenty awaiting the active traveller.
-In fact you could easily spend a few days in the area getting up close with nature and experiencing the lake from every angle.
+Bled is a magnet for spa-goers and loved-up honeymooners who pop in to indulge on wine and cream cakes while gazing at the beautiful view, but there is also plenty awaiting those looking to enjoy the outdoors and get up close with nature.
+In fact, you could easily spend days exploring.

 Vintgar Gorge is definitely one of the more popular spots in the area – in fact it seemed there were more people here than in Bled itself – but like most things, it’s popular for a reason.
 With the brilliant blue Radovna River leading the way between autumn trees into the narrowing gorge, mist hanging thick in the air, this place is definitely worth a visit.